benSchwarzz/MegaLaunch/README.md

 # MegaLaunch

-This a Mega Jump style game using the pygame library
+This a Megajump style game using the pygame library